jhj0411jhj/test_docs/docs/en/source/quick_start/quick_start.md

 This tutorial helps you run your first example with **OpenBox**.

-the bare markdown will show the image:
+the bare markdown will show the image, but with no align or scale:

 ![](../../../imgs/ab_testing.png)

-the html image outside source root is not shown :
+the html image outside source root is not shown:

 <p align="center">
 <img src="../../../imgs/ab_testing.png" width="90%">
 </p>